GIVESocialMovement/play-json-form/README.md

 backward compatibility is to make `Mapping.unbind` return `JsObject` and provides a thin layer that converts `JsObject` to `Map[String, String]`.

-We'll work with Play's team to make this happen if it sounds good to them.

 Important compatibility notes
 ------------------------------